mergermarket/elasticsearch-examples/aggregations/aggregations5/README.md

 }
 ```

-Unforunately I haven't found a way to do this in ElasticSearch.
+Unfortunately I haven't found a way to do this in ElasticSearch.

 Our workaround is to create a new field inside each document before we send it to ElasticSearch, with id and name
-concatenated, and then rewrite the ElasticSearch response on to separate the id+name before returning to clients.
+concatenated, and then rewrite the ElasticSearch response to separate the id+name before returning to clients.

 Example document with "_computed" field added:
 ```json